 Consular Travel Advice

 Due to terrorism, civil unrest, and other ongoing security concerns, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) to Ferghana Valley and areas bordering Uzbekistan and Tajikstan.
-U.S. (DOS), U.K. (FCO), and Canada (GAC) have no current warnings.
+US (DOS) and Canada (GAC) have more limited warnings.
+UK (FCO) has no current warning.

-High risk of violent crime (armed robbery) exists throughout the country, including Bishkek and areas frequented by foreigners.
+High risk of violent crime (armed robbery, sexual assault, and assault) exists throughout the country, including Bishkek and areas frequented by foreigners.

-High risk of petty crime exists in Bishkek, near hotels, public transportation, and areas frequented by foreigners.
-Low risk exists throughout the rest of the country.
+High risk of petty crime exists in Bishkek, near hotels, in markets (especially Bishkek’s Osh Bazaar), on public transportation, and in areas frequented by foreigners.

 Kidnappings by criminal groups may occur in Bishkek and other cities.
 Targets may include foreigners (especially Westerners).

-Scams involving ATMs, credit cards, and false identity (such as criminals posing as police officers and pre arranged drivers at airports) have been reported.
+Scams involving false identity (such as criminals posing as police officers and prearranged drivers at airports) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

-Protests and demonstrations occur throughout the country, especially in Bishkek, and have the potential to turn violent without warning.
+Protests and demonstrations occur throughout the country, especially in Bishkek, and are generally peaceful but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
-Disruption to transportation may occur.
+Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Avalanches, floods, mudslides, and landslides frequently occur during the spring, especially in mountainous areas.